Links

 Keeping the Faith/The Prison Project – Keeping the Faith–The Prison Project serves women in Washington State Prisons through dance, expository writing, visual art and performance.
 This program has been conducted in Washington State Prisons since 1995, and has served hundreds of women in prison as well as offering their incarcerated peers in the audience a chance to discuss topics relating to their own lives after each performance.

-Pongo Publishing Teen Writing Project – a volunteer, nonprofit effort with Seattle teens who are in jail, on the streets, or in other ways leading difficult lives.
+Pongo Poetry Project – A volunteer, nonprofit effort with Seattle teens who are in jail, on the streets, or in other ways leading difficult lives.

 The IF Project: Incarcerated Voices – a collaboration of law enforcement, currently and previously incarcerated adults and community partners focused on intervention, prevention and reduction in incarceration and recidivism (in Washington).